woodsts/u-boot/tools/binman/binman.rst

     adding an empty 4K region at the start, except that Binman does not actually output it.

-    For PowerPC mpc85xx based CPU, CONFIG_TEXT_BASE is the entry offset of the first entry.
+    For PowerPC mpc85xx based CPU, CONFIG_PPL_TEXT_BASE is the entry offset of the first entry.
 It can be 0xeff40000 or 0xfff40000 for nor flash boot, 0x201000 for sd boot etc.

-    'end-at-4gb' property is not applicable where CONFIG_TEXT_BASE +
+    'end-at-4gb' property is not applicable where CONFIG_PPL_TEXT_BASE +
     Image size != 4gb.

 Image Properties